furqanramadhan/SPMS-study_plan_management_system/README.md

 - **Manager Classes** such as `AdminManager`, `KRSManager`, and `PerwalianManager` perform operations like create, update, and delete.
 - **Interfaces** enforce structure and consistency across modules.

+💡 Right-click on the image and select "Open in new tab" to zoom in for a better view.
 ![Class Diagram](diagrams/spms-class-diagram.png)

 ---